emanuelpina/emanuelpina.pt/content/posts/postgresql-installation-on-ubuntu.md

 ### What's next?

-Now that we have installed a webserver and a database management system all that's missing so we can install Nextcloud is PHP.
+Now that you've installed a webserver and a database management system [all that's missing so you can install Nextcloud is PHP](/php-installation-on-ubuntu/).

 {{< call-for-contribution >}}